alabou/bcp-006-02/docs/NMOS With H.264.md

 - [Parameter Sets Flow Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#parameter-sets-flow-mode)

-  A Sender operating in strict-Flow mode MUST set the `parameter_sets_flow_mode` attribute to `strict` and if operating in static-Flow mode it MUST set the `parameter_sets_flow_mode` attribute to `static`.
+  A Sender operating in strict-Flow mode MUST set the `parameter_sets_flow_mode` attribute to `strict` or if operating in static-Flow mode it MUST set the `parameter_sets_flow_mode` attribute to `static`.
 Otherwise it MAY omit or set the `parameter_sets_flow_mode` attribute to `dynamic`.
 If unspecified the default value is `dynamic`.
 See the "Parameter Sets" section for more details.

 - [Parameter Sets Transport Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#parameter-sets-transport-mode)

   A Sender operating with out-of-band parameter sets MUST set the `parameter_sets_transport_mode` attribute to either `out_of_band` or `in_and_out_of_band`.
 Otherwise it MAY omit or set the `parameter_sets_transport_mode` attribute to `in_band`.
 If unspecified the default value is `in_band`.
 See the "Parameter Sets" section for more details.

-Informative note: The out of band mechanism used to transport parameter sets is transport specific and out of the scope of this specification.
+Informative note: The out of band mechanism used to transmit parameter sets is transport specific and out of the scope of this specification.

-The H.264 encoder associated with a Sender MUST produces an H.264 bitstream that is compliant with the profile and level explicitely or implicitely declared using and out-of-band transport specific mechanism or in the members profile_idc, level_idc and constraint_set\<N\>_flag of the AVC_video_descriptor of an MPEG2-TS transport stream.

 ## H.264 IS-04 Receivers

-Nodes capable of receiving H.264 video streams MUST have a Receiver resource in the IS-04 Node API, which lists `video/H264` in the `media_types` array within the `caps` object.
+Nodes capable of receiving H.264 video streams MUST have Receiver resources in the IS-04 Node API.

+This section applies to a Receiver directly or indirectly associated with an H.264 stream.

+Informative note: When an H.264 stream is directly associated with a Receiver, the Receiver has `format` set to `urn:x-nmos:format:video` and `media_types` of the `caps` attribute contains `video/H264`.
+When an H.264 stream is part of a multiplexed stream and is indirectly associated with a Receiver, the Receiver has `format` set to `urn:x-nmos:format:mux`, `media_types` of the `caps` attribute does not contains `video/H264` and `constraint_sets` of the `caps` attribute contains `video/H264`.

+For a Receiver directly associated with an H.264 stream, the Receiver resource MUST indicate `urn:x-nmos:format:video` for the `format` attribute and MUST list `video/H264` in the `media_types` array within the `caps` object.
 This has been permitted since IS-04 v1.1.

+For a Receiver indirectly associated with an H.264 stream part a multiplexed stream, the Receiver resource MUST indicate `urn:x-nmos:format:mux` for the `format` attribute, MUST list the mux media type in the `media_types` array within the `caps` object and MUST list a constraint set indicating support for the media type `video/H264` in the `constraint_sets` array within the `caps` object.

 If the Receiver has limitations on or preferences regarding the H.264 video streams that it supports, the Receiver resource MUST indicate constraints in accordance with the [BCP-004-01][] Receiver Capabilities specification.
 The Receiver SHOULD express its constraints as precisely as possible, to allow a Controller to determine with a high level of confidence the Receiver's compatibility with the available streams.
 It is not always practical for the constraints to indicate every type of stream that a Receiver can or cannot consume successfully; however, they SHOULD describe as many of its commonly used operating points as practical and any preferences among them.